-- If your engine is not equipped with a closed crankcase ventilation system, comply with either paragraph (1) or (2) of this section.
-Follow the manufacturer's maintenance requirements for operating and maintaining the open or closed crankcase ventilation systems and replacing the crankcase filters, or you can request that EPA approve different maintenance requirements that are as protective as manufacturer requirements. - (1) Install a closed crankcase ventilation system or - (2) Install an open crankcase filtration emission control system that reduces emissions from the crankcase by filtering the exhaust stream to remove oil, mist particulates and metals. - -Minimize the engine's time spent at idle during startup and minimize the engine's startup time to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the emission standards applicable to all times other than startup apply.
+- If your engine is not equipped with a closed crankcase ventilation system, comply with either (1) or (2) of this section.
+Follow the manufacturer's maintenance requirements for operating and maintaining the crankcase ventilation systems and replacing the crankcase filters, or you can request that EPA approve different maintenance requirements that are as protective as manufacturer requirements.
+If your engine is in a remote area of Alaska, you do not have to meet the requirements of (1) or (2) below. - (1) Install a closed crankcase ventilation system or - (2) Install an open crankcase filtration emission control system. - •Minimize the engine's time spent at idle during startup and minimize the startup time to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the emission standards applicable to all times other than startup apply.